KoiDev13/gcp-koi-data-stream/data-stream/cloud-run-pubsub-proxy/README.md

 This code is a Node.js application that uses the Express.js framework to create a web server.
 It defines two routes for handling HTTP requests: a GET route at the root path ("/") and a POST route at "/json."
+Cloud Run Proxy is a express webserver that listenes to incoming requests and publishes them to a chosen Pub/Sub topic.

 ## Run command